moparisthebest/wireguard-proxy/README.md

  -h, --help                      print this usage text -st, --socket-timeout <seconds> Socket timeout (time to wait for data)
                                  before terminating, default: 0

+ Environment variable support:
+ For every command line option, short and long, if you replace all leading - with WGP_, and replace all remaining - with _, and uppercase the whole thing, if you don't specify that command line option we will read that environment variable for the argument. boolean arguments are true if anything but unset, empty, 0, or false.
+ Examples:
+   --tcp-target ARG is WGP_TCP_TARGET=ARG --socket-timeout 5 is WGP_SOCKET_TIMEOUT=5
+   --tls is WGP_TLS=1 or WGP_TLS=true
+   WGP_TLS=0 or WGP_TLS=false would be like not sending --tls
 ```

 Binaries: